segios/Poynt.NET/README.md

 # Poynt.NET
-.NET Library for Poynt API
+.NET Wrapper for Poynt API

 Config is loading from a file "poynt.configuration\poyntClientSDKConfig.json" Folder "poynt.configuration" should contain PEM file with your app's keys.